Categories: Google+

 Embedded Link

-HDR Isn’t Just Crutch, or a Crime!
+HDR Isn’t Just a Crutch, or a Crime!

 Crescent City Sunset, originally uploaded by Jeffrey Sullivan.
 Some photographers have fallen in love with High Dynamic Range (HDR) post-processing, producing dramatic but strange results.
 Other photographers dismiss the ofte…